LukaslWeber/Search-Engine-Project/README.md

 ## Create Index

-To create the index just run `python FocusedWebCrawler.py -n`\
+To create the index just run `python FocusedWebCrawler.py -n`\ or just start the file using PyCharm the interpreter of your choice.
 To restart the crawler run `python FocusedWebCrawler.py -r`, therefore already some files must be stored in the *data_files* folder.
+If you prefer to do it with your interpreter, you need to create the Crawler-object with the frontier argument of None.